On this pageDefining a Field

 const isFormValid = (model: Model): boolean =>

-For server-side checks like "Is this email taken?", use the Validating state as a bridge: run sync validation first, then transition to Validating, fire a command, and handle the result message.
+For server-side checks like “Is this email taken?”, use the Validating state as a bridge: run sync validate first, then transition to Validating, fire a Command, and handle the result message.

-import { Effect, Match as M, Number, Schema as S } from 'effect'
+import { Effect, Match as M, Number } from 'effect'

 import { evo } from 'foldkit/struct'